Federico Brunero

 Biography

-I am a fresh PhD graduate at the Sorbonne Université.
-I conducted my research in the Communication Systems Department at EURECOM under the supervision of Prof. Petros Elia.
+In 2022, I obtained my PhD in Computer Science, Telecommunications and Electronics from Sorbonne Université.
+During my doctoral studies, I conducted my research in the Communication Systems Department at EURECOM under the supervision of Prof. Petros Elia.
 My PhD thesis focused on the combinatorial and information-theoretic aspects of caching and computing networks.

 In 2017, I received my Bachelor’s Degree in Telecommunications Engineering from the Politecnico di Torino.
 In 2019, thanks to the TOP-UIC double degree program, I received both the Master’s Degree in Communications and Computer Networks Engineering from the Politecnico di Torino and the Master of Science in Electrical and Computer Engineering from the University of Illinois Chicago (UIC), where I completed my master’s thesis under the supervision of Prof. Daniela Tuninetti and Prof. Natasha Devroye.